bheisler/criterion.rs/book/src/faq.md

 fail, and apparent performance regressions should be verified manually before rejecting a pull request.

-### `cargo bench -- --verbose` Panics

-This occurs because the `libtest` benchmark harness implicitly added to your crate is executing before the Criterion.rs benchmarks, and it panics when presented with a command-line argument it doesn't expect.
+### `cargo bench` Gives "Unrecognized Option" Errors for Valid Command-line Options

+By default, Cargo implicitly adds a `libtest` benchmark harness to your crate when benchmarking, to handle any `#[bench]` functions, even if you have none.
+It compiles and runs this executable first, before any of the other benchmarks.
+Normally, this is fine - it detects that there are no `libtest` benchmarks to execute and exits, allowing Cargo to move on to the real benchmarks.
+Unfortunately, it checks the command-line arguments first, and panics when it finds one it doesn't understand.
+This causes Cargo to stop benchmarking early, and it never executes the Criterion.rs benchmarks.

+This will occur when running `cargo bench` with any argument that Criterion.rs supports but `libtest` does not.
+For example, `--verbose` and `--save-baseline` will cause this issue, while `--help` will not.
 There are two ways to work around this at present:

 You could run only your Criterion benchmark, like so: